hardisj/erinsaudiocorner/content/english/loudspeakers/Tekton_Troubadour.md

 See video linked above for subjective and objective analysis.
 A summarized transcript is provided below:

 Good on-axis linearity within ±2.50 dB.
-Bass extension is good, down to about 53Hz F3 and F10 = 40Hz.
+Bass extension is good, down to about 51Hz F3 and F10 = 39Hz.
 Offset tweeter/midwoofer layout yields assymetrical horizontal dispersion that is more narrow to one side vs the other so be mindful of sidewall reflections as the speaker used will have a different amount of those sidewall reflections depending on which side the tweeter array is.
 Vertical window is tight at about ±20°.
 Distortion is below 3% THD at 96dB @ 1m down to about 40Hz.
 Though, multitone distortion is rather high at 96dB @ 1m, reaching 10% at 1kHz.
+Subjectively the upper midrange is what I would consider a bit "forward" which I attribute to the increased off-axis energy between 2-8kHz (centered around 4kHz) horizontally with a high frequency that is shelved down a bit.
+EQ can be used to resolve these if you find you share the same subjective experience, though.